PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter4.md

 SISD is the simplest and most traditional computer architecture model, where a single processing unit executes a single instruction on a single piece of data at a time.
 In this architecture:

-- **Processing Unit:** There is only one processing unit, typically a central processing unit (CPU), responsible for executing instructions.
+- **Processing Unit**: There is only one processing unit, typically a central processing unit (CPU), responsible for executing instructions.

-- **Instruction Stream:** Instructions are fetched sequentially from memory and executed one at a time.
+- **Instruction Stream**: Instructions are fetched sequentially from memory and executed one at a time.

-- **Data Stream:** Similarly, data is accessed sequentially from memory, and operations are performed on individual data elements.
+- **Data Stream**: Similarly, data is accessed sequentially from memory, and operations are performed on individual data elements.

-- **Example:** Traditional von Neumann architecture-based computers, where a CPU executes instructions sequentially on scalar data.
+- **Example**: Traditional von Neumann architecture-based computers, where a CPU executes instructions sequentially on scalar data.

 #### Traditional SIMD

 SIMD architecture extends parallelism by allowing a single instruction to be applied simultaneously to multiple data elements.
 In this architecture:

-- **Processing Unit:** Multiple processing units, called processing elements (PEs) or vector units, execute the same instruction on different data elements in parallel.
+- **Processing Unit**: Multiple processing units, called processing elements (PEs) or vector units, execute the same instruction on different data elements in parallel.

-- **Instruction Stream:** A single instruction is broadcasted to all processing units simultaneously.
+- **Instruction Stream**: A single instruction is broadcasted to all processing units simultaneously.

-- **Data Stream:** Each processing unit operates on its own set of data elements, performing the same operation concurrently.
+- **Data Stream**: Each processing unit operates on its own set of data elements, performing the same operation concurrently.

-- **Example:** Vector processors, graphics processing units (GPUs), and SIMD extensions in modern CPUs, where operations like vector addition or matrix multiplication are performed in parallel on multiple data elements.
+- **Example**: Vector processors, graphics processing units (GPUs), and SIMD extensions in modern CPUs, where operations like vector addition or matrix multiplication are performed in parallel on multiple data elements.

 #### Traditional MISD

 MISD architecture is less common and typically used in specialized applications.
 In this architecture:

-- **Processing Unit:** Multiple processing units operate independently, each executing a different instruction on the same set of data.
+- **Processing Unit**: Multiple processing units operate independently, each executing a different instruction on the same set of data.

-- **Instruction Stream:** Each processing unit receives a unique instruction stream, possibly performing different operations on the same data.
+- **Instruction Stream**: Each processing unit receives a unique instruction stream, possibly performing different operations on the same data.

-- **Data Stream:** Data is accessed by all processing units simultaneously, and each unit performs its respective operation.
+- **Data Stream**: Data is accessed by all processing units simultaneously, and each unit performs its respective operation.

-- **Example:** Fault-tolerant systems or error-detecting systems, where multiple redundant processing units analyze the same input data using different algorithms to detect errors or inconsistencies.
+- **Example**: Fault-tolerant systems or error-detecting systems, where multiple redundant processing units analyze the same input data using different algorithms to detect errors or inconsistencies.

 #### Traditional MIMD

 MIMD architecture is the most versatile and widely used parallel computing model, allowing multiple processing units to execute different instructions on different data sets concurrently.
 In this architecture:

-- **Processing Unit:** Multiple independent processing units execute different instructions on separate data streams simultaneously.
+- **Processing Unit**: Multiple independent processing units execute different instructions on separate data streams simultaneously.

-- **Instruction Stream:** Each processing unit has its own instruction stream, allowing for diverse operations to be performed concurrently.
+- **Instruction Stream**: Each processing unit has its own instruction stream, allowing for diverse operations to be performed concurrently.

-- **Data Stream:** Each processing unit operates on its own set of data, which can be distinct or overlapping with other units.
+- **Data Stream**: Each processing unit operates on its own set of data, which can be distinct or overlapping with other units.

-- **Example:** Cluster computing, multi-core CPUs, and distributed computing systems, where each processing unit executes its own program on different data sets, enabling parallel execution of diverse tasks.
+- **Example**: Cluster computing, multi-core CPUs, and distributed computing systems, where each processing unit executes its own program on different data sets, enabling parallel execution of diverse tasks.

 ### Traditional System on Chip